Traveling Alone for the First Time:

 And I think that’s the most important part.
 It’s not about being scared. but It’s about doing the very things that terrify you the MOST.

-Just because I traveled alone for the first time and lived to tell the tale, doesn’t mean I was prepared for the experience.
+Just because I finished my first solo trip and lived to tell the tale, doesn’t mean I was prepared for the experience.
 Like not at all.

 I Made so Many Mistakes.